in-realtime/workshop-graphql-netflix/README.md

 ✅ **Step 3a: Set up the CLI:**

-Run the following in the Gitpod terminal and, when prompted, enter the `AstraCS:...` you obtained at the beginning.
+Run the following in the Gitpod terminal and, when prompted, enter the Astra token `AstraCS:...` you obtained at the beginning.

 ``` bash
 astra setup